Paccheri; its origins, history and recipes.

 In Neapolitan cuisine, paccheri have pretty ancient origins and have been around for a long time.
 In the past they were considered ‘poor pasta’ or pasta for the poor because they are very large and filling and so appetites could be satisfied with only a small quantity of pasta and for a very low cost, as they are actually made with only flour and water!

 The pasta that was used for smuggling garlic!

 Paccheri have one of the most interesting origins I have come across in my pasta history research!
 I have read that their invention was in fact, as a means to smuggle banned garlic cloves across the alps into what is Austria today.
 Apparently, Prussian garlic (Austria was called Prussia in those days) was rather small and not very pungent.
-In contrast, Southern Italian garlic, with its large pungent cloves, was sought after by the Prussian and Hungarian artistocracy.
+In contrast, Southern Italian garlic, with its large pungent cloves, was sought after by the Prussian and Hungarian aristocracy.
 In the early 1600s, in order to protect their own garlic farmers, the Prussians banned the importation of Italian garlic.
-Southern Italian garlic farmers, whose livelihood depended heavily on the Prussian Garlic market were more than upset.
+Southern Italian garlic farmers, whose livelihood depended heavily on the Prussian Garlic market, were more than upset.

 One dish which is definitely on my pasta to make list is paccheri alla Genovese.
 This is a classic Neopolitan dish which takes about 3-5 hours to cook and includes meat cuts and lots of onions!

 Paccheri are also used in a sort of a lasagna-style dish.
 The pasta is filled with ricotta and then layered in an oven dish with tomato sauce and Parmigiano cheese before baking.
 Another popular and delicious way to cook this pasta is with eggplant and dry ricotta cheese!